Our simple 6-step guide provides you with essential strategies for teaching the most effective type of phonics. Includes free resources.

 Notice that in each case there is an ‘e’ after the consonant.
 Since this modifies the sound of the vowel (by making it sound like its letter name) it’s sometimes called ‘magic e’.

-To complicate things even more, some letter teams with the same spelling can represent 2 alternative sounds:
+To complicate things even more, some digraphs with the same spelling can represent 2 alternative sounds:

 - And the ‘oo’ letter team in zoo and hoop has a different sound in foot and wood.